achuwilson/pydrake-manipulator-documentation/README.md

 IIWA manipulator is controlled by a Kuka Sunrise Cabinet controller.
 It has an industrial PC running  Kuka's version of Windows CE called Sunrise OS and a realtime OS.
 The sunrise OS handles the user program, GUI etc and is accessible to the user.
 The realtime part is hidden from the user and controls the low level hardware interfaces.

 The Sunrise Cabinet have multiple Ethernet interfaces.
-KLI- Luka Line Interface is the only one enabled by default and is used to connect the Controller to an external PC.
-Kuka provides Sunrise Workbench IDE with which Java programs can be written and loaded to the Sunrise Cabinet.
+KLI- Kuka Line Interface is the only one enabled by default and is used to connect the Controller to an external PC.
+Kuka provides Sunrise Workbench IDE with which the IIWA could be programmed in Java.
 The IDE also helps installing software packages and configuring settings such as safety configurations.

 The FRI/KONI interface allows for low latency control of the IIWA robot joints and has to be enabled by installing the FRI package.
 Drake uses this interface to interface with the hardware

-Additional interfaces like EtherCat, profinet are also available.
+Additional interfaces like EtherCAT, PROFINET are also available.

 Kuka Smartpad, the handheld controller allows to start and stop the programs loaded into the SunriseCabinet.
 It shows the remote desktop view of the Sunrise OS running inside the Cabinet.
 Conecting an external monitor to the DVI port on the back side of the Sunrise Cabinet also shows the same Smartpad GUI.
 It is also possible to access the Smartpad GUI using Remote Desktop tools over the KLI ethernet port